 Low Carb Rum Balls

-This really simple recipe for rum balls takes very little time to make, and you can be as creative as you like with decorating them, or you can just drizzle a little dark chocolate on top of them for something simple.
-All you need to make these is some dark chocolate, almond meal, desiccated coconut, blueberries, vanilla extract, cocoa powder, dark rum (or rum essence), a pinch of salt, and some additional toppings if you wish to decorate them.
-I used low carb toppings such as dried raspberries, some chopped hazelnuts and shaved chocolate to sprinkle on top of mine but you can use anything you wish to, including cacao nibs or coconut.
-Another delicious option is to dip the balls into dark chocolate.
+Fun to decorate and simple to make, these rum balls take very little time to throw together.
+Be as creative as you like with decorating them, or just drizzle a dark chocolate on top of for something simple.
+Try using low carb toppings such as dried raspberries, chopped hazelnuts, coconut, cacao nibs and shaved chocolate to sprinkle on top.
+Another delicious option is to dip the balls into melted dark chocolate.
 Delish!!

-Low Carb Rum Balls would be perfect for gifting or to take along to the work Christmas party.
-Keep a stash of these in the fridge for over the festive period, so you have a reasonably healthy treat to snack on should ever you feel tempted.
+Delicious Low Carb Rum Balls would be perfect for gifting or to take along to the work Christmas party.
+Keep a stash of these in the fridge for over the festive period.
+Temptation will be averted and you’ll have a reasonably healthy treat to snack on should you feel tempted.

 Some Christmas Gifting Recipe Ideas from KETohh